Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Summary of results

-In this work we explore ``circuit division'' protocols that replace a single execution of a circuit consisting of \(G\) gates by 1) execution of \(M\) sub-circuits incoherently, where each sub-circuit consists of \(<G/R\) gates, and then 2) combining the sub-circuit outputs classically to recover the original circuit's result.
-These protocols aim to reduce the number of qubits required for circuit execution, by using the fact that shorter-depth circuits require fewer physical qubits in quantum error correction to achieve the same success probability.
-This can be boosted by quantum error mitigation techniques~\cite{cai2022quantum} that increase the tolerance of quantum circuits to uncorrected noise.
+\textbf{Circuit division and error mitigation.} --- In order to adapt our quantum algorithm to a range of noise rates~$\gamma$, we explore \emph{circuit division} protocols that replace a single coherent execution of a quantum circuit consisting of \(G\) gates by the execution of \(M\) shorter circuits, each consisting of less than \(G/R\) gates (with \(M > R\)).
+The samples from these shorter circuits are then combined by a classical algorithm to recover the same result as the original quantum algorithm.
+Circuit division allows us to trade between executing a few large circuits at lower error rates $\gamma$ (thus requiring more physical qubits per logical qubit), versus dividing these into many shorter circuits (which can tolerate higher $\gamma$ to achieve the same success probability).
 Reducing the number of physical qubits required would enable a small early-fault-tolerant quantum computer to perform calculations that would otherwise be out of reach, at the cost of increasing the total run time of the calculation by an $\widetilde{\mathcal{O}}(M/R)$ factor.
-We study limits on circuit depth with and without error mitigation in App.~\ref{sec:early_ft_algs}.
+Note that this flavor of circuit division is different than divide-and-conquer approaches which have been proposed for e.g.~optimization~\cite{dunjkoComputational2018,geHybrid2020, childsQuantum2022} and variational algorithms~\cite{fujiiDeep2022,perezsalinas2023}.
+These are not known to be noise-robust, and the overhead in most cases is exponential in the number of cuts.
+For a circuit division protocol to be practical, its overhead $M/R$ needs to be reasonable.
+Furthermore, the classical post-processing should be robust to faults in multiple sub-circuits, as a union bound implies the probability of failure of at least one sub-circuit is larger than the probability of the original circuit failing.